ags2121/Amendments-iOS-App/README.md

 Amendments-iOS-App
 ==================

-An app for iOS that offers a lightweight interface to the Amendments to the United States Consitution.
+An iOS app that offers a lightweight interface to the Amendments to the United States Consitution.

 Implements the following features: